developersCradle/java-web-dev-soap-rest-api/RestApiDesignDevelopementAndManagement/Section 02/README.md

 3. HTTP `GET` was invoked form Web Scraper.
 4. Response had tracking information about the movie.

-- This case was not end of trouble, there were many problems head.
+- This case was not end of trouble.
+There were many problems head.

 <img src="problemsAhead.PNG" alt="alt text" width="500"/>